patrikx3/redis-ui/README.md

 ## Powerful Online Networking Tool

 Discover the powerful and free online networking tool at [network.corifeus.com](https://network.corifeus.com)

 **Free**
 Designed for professionals and enthusiasts, this tool provides essential features for network analysis, troubleshooting, and management.
-You can also purchase this tool for integration or as a service.
+Additionally, it offers tools for:
+- Monitoring TCP, HTTP, and Ping to ensure optimal network performance and reliability.
+- Status page management to track uptime, performance, and incidents in real time with customizable dashboards.

+All these features are completely free to use.

 ## About